epochml/bylaws/title-2/chapter-1.md

 -   Epoch Advisors

 ## §4.
 Authority to Classify and Enforce
-The authority to classify systems into security groups, as well as enforce security policies for each of these classification categories, is hereby granted to the Epoch Technical Team or its designee.
+The authority to classify systems into security groups, as well as enforce security policies for data or systems in each of these classification categories, is hereby granted to the Epoch Technical Team or its designee.
 The authority to classify data into security groups, as well as enforce security policies for each of these classification categories, is hereby granted to the leader of the Epoch team within which the data was generated or acquired.

 ## Changelog